 Summary

-The Maison Amex event in Montreal is a really fun development and one I certainly didn’t expect when it was announced last year.
-I liked it and I would certainly have gone back again in 2025 if I hadn’t been outside the country.
+The Maison Amex event in Montreal is a really fun development and one I certainly didn’t expect when it was announced in 2024.
+I liked the experience, and I would certainly have gone back again in 2025 if I hadn’t been outside the country.
+I’ll be there at some point this year.

 What would you like to know about the Maison Amex event in Montreal?
 Tell us in the comments below.